SharePoint/sp-dev-docs/docs/general-development/office-365-cdn.md

 By default, the following file types are included in the Public CDN: _.css, .eot, .gif, .ico, .jpeg, .jpg, .js, .map, .png, .svg, .ttf, and .woff_.
 If you need to include additional file types in the CDN, you can change the CDN configuration using the [Set-SPOTenantCdnPolicy](https://docs.microsoft.com/en-us/powershell/module/sharepoint-online/set-spotenantcdnpolicy?view=sharepoint-ps) cmdlet.

 > [!NOTE]
 > When changing the list of file types, you overwrite the currently defined list.
-If you want to include additional file types, use the [Get-SPOTenantCdnPolicies](https://docs.microsoft.com/en-us/powershell/module/sharepoint-online/get-spotenantcdnpolicies?view=sharepoint-ps) cmdlet, to find out which file types are currently configured.
+If you want to include additional file types, first use the [Get-SPOTenantCdnPolicies](https://docs.microsoft.com/en-us/powershell/module/sharepoint-online/get-spotenantcdnpolicies?view=sharepoint-ps) cmdlet to find out which file types are currently configured.

 To add the _JSON_ file type to the default list of file types included in the Public CDN, execute: